Contact

 Upsizing in Brief

-The first choice is to decide if the front-end (forms and reports) are still useable.
+The first choice is to decide if the front-end (forms and reports) are still usable.

 Data-Only Upsizing

-Many companies have an Access database with forms that work well, but with poor reliability or performance.
-In these cases, the solution is to move the data only to a server, leaving the existing Access forms alone.
-Access supports this through a feature known as ‘linked tables’ – each table in the database is copied to the server, and the local table is replaced with a link to the new table.
+Many companies historically had Microsoft Access databases with front-end forms that worked well but suffered from limited reliability or performance.
+The traditional solution was to move the data only to a server while leaving the Access forms intact.
+Access supported this through ‘linked tables’, where each table was copied to a database server, and the local table was replaced with a link to the new table.

 Front End Upsizing